-During the past few decades, certain pesticides and nitrates have been detected in some shallow groundwater locations on the sandy Ridge soils of central Florida.
-Federal and state regulatory agency emphasis on the protection of groundwater and all drinking water supplies has already restricted the timing and use of certain widely used agricultural chemicals.
-As a result of these concerns and development of more stringent regulatory policies and best management practices (BMPs), growers will have to assume increasingly more responsibility for the crop management practices they choose and the environmental fate of the agricultural chemicals they use.
-In this regard, specific BMPs are currently being implemented to optimize crop production and environmental protection for both Ridge and Flatwoods citrus production.
-In this state-sponsored, voluntary program, citrus growers are encouraged to develop and adopt site-specific BMP plans for controlling agrichemical contamination of state water resources.
+Over the past few decades, certain pesticides and nitrates have been detected in some shallow groundwater locations on the sandy Ridge soils of central Florida.
+Federal and state regulatory agencies emphasize the need to protect groundwater and all drinking water supplies and, in turn, have restricted the timing and use of certain widely used agricultural chemicals.
+As a result of these concerns and more stringent regulatory policies and best management practices (BMPs), growers will have to assume increasingly more responsibility for the crop management practices they choose: The fate of the environment depends, in part, on the agricultural chemicals they use.
+Specific BMPs are currently being implemented to optimize crop production and environmental protection for both ridge and Flatwoods citrus production; this state-sponsored, voluntary program encourages citrus growers to develop and adopt site-specific BMP plans for controlling agrichemical contamination of state water resources.
 Growers who formally adopt BMPs and can produce a documented plan will receive a waiver of liability from the state for any inadvertent environmental contamination events.
 Many different environmental factors and management components can be involved in the BMP plan.

 To prevent or reduce the movement of chemicals to groundwater, users must consider many different site-specific BMPs, including the following: integration of crop and pest management strategies, product selection, application rates, timing, placement in relation to the root system, weed cover, soil properties, and irrigation management strategies.